ChristianHRezende/html-css-tips/css/transicion_transform.md

 ## Transition

-`trasition: 1s background` // insert a time for transition of colors like hover for example.
+`transition: 1s background` // insert a time for transition of colors like hover for example.
 Transition of a second to turn background

-`trasition: 1s all` // insert a time for transition of colors for all css's props
+`transition: 1s all` // insert a time for transition of colors for all css's props

 ## Transform